 Florals have always been popular, especially in elegant bedrooms and country-style homes.
 Yet, they could be taking a different shape this year.
 Mitchell from Houzz believes we should “Forget low-energy patterns, and think botanical references in high-contrast colours such as black and white, and oversize blooms.”

 Florals are going bold.
 And we’ll be seeing them featured in more vibrant ways.

 HERRINGBONE WOOD FLOORING

 At Woodpecker, we’ve seen a huge rise in interest for our herringbone floors over the last year.
 And it looks like the trend is set to continue, with rustic details and textures leading the way.

 Louise Bird from leading London interior design agency Trinidade and Bird says “Adding a touch of glamour and sophistication, this style of flooring is an absolute must-have if you’re renovating.
 Perfect is out and textured and interesting is in, so look for brushed, scraped and rustic finishes to add depth and interest.”

 Will 2018 see the last of the calm and collected millennial pink?
-Leading color experts Pantone have revealed an energetic color of the year for 2018.
+Leading colour experts Pantone have revealed an energetic colour of the year for 2018.
 They call Ultra Violet a “dramatically provocative and thoughtful purple shade that communicates originality, ingenuity, and visionary thinking.”

 It’s enigmatic, evokes the mysteries of the cosmos and has a spiritual quality.
 We’re excited to find out how the shade will weave its way into home decor.